artilleryio/artillery/docs/plugins.md

 ## Example

-Take a look at [minigun-plugin-statsd](https://github.com/shoreditch-ops/minigun-plugin-statsd) for a simple example of a plugin.
+Take a look at [artillery-plugin-statsd](https://github.com/shoreditch-ops/artillery-plugin-statsd) for a simple example of a plugin.

 ## Writing a plugin?

-Let us know if you run into any issues or need guidance by creating an [Issue](https://github.com/shoreditch-ops/minigun/issues).
+Let us know if you run into any issues or need guidance by creating an [Issue](https://github.com/shoreditch-ops/artillery/issues).

-Minigun has a focus on UX and a "batteries included" philosophy, therefore if your plugin is stable and published under a non-viral open-source license, we will include it in the default Minigun distribution.
+Artillery has a focus on UX and a "batteries included" philosophy, therefore if your plugin is stable and published under a non-viral open-source license, we will include it in the default Artillery distribution.